-Campus Labs, studios/shops and other types of work/study/research spaces Continue following pre-existing procedures surrounding the use of PPE based on the work activities that are performed Additional and/or alternate COVID-19 plans that have been put in place by the areas/Faculties/departments should also be followed to ensure added precautions for health and safety of personnel.
+Area / Activity on Campus Procedures to follow Additional Resources Labs, studios/shops and other types of work/study/research spaces Continue following pre-existing procedures surrounding the use of PPE based on the work activities that are performed Additional and/or alternate COVID-19 plans that have been put in place by the areas/Faculties/departments should also be followed to ensure added precautions for health and safety of personnel.
 Refer to Employee Return to Campus Checklist for Labs/Research/Machine Shops for further details.
-Faculty/teaching staff • Surgical mask and eye protection (e.g. goggles, face shield) should be used if teaching in a classroom where students are not masked, and physical distancing cannot be maintained to allow for two-way protection for the employees.
-Shared office spaces COVID-19 Health and Safety Risk Assessment will need to be conducted by Management Supervisors to ensure proper health and safety measures have been put in place.
-COVID-19 Health and Safety Risk Assessment Cleaning and disinfecting (Facilities / Custodial staff) Use of N95 respirators are not required.
-N95 respirators are currently recommended only for specific procedures in health care settings or for other tasks where N95 respirators are required When Facilities Services staff are cleaning the area/surfaces associated with a probable or confirmed COVID-19 case, surgical mask and eye protection (e.g. goggles, face shield), gloves and disposable coveralls must be used.
+Faculty/teaching staff Surgical mask and eye protection (e.g. goggles, face shield) should be used if teaching in a classroom where students are not masked, and physical distancing cannot be maintained to allow for two-way protection for the employees.
+Cleaning and disinfecting (Facilities / Custodial staff) Use of N95 respirators are not required.
+N95 respirators are currently recommended only for specific procedures in health care settings or for other tasks where N95 respirators are required When Facilities Services staff are cleaning the area/surfaces associated with a probable or confirmed COVID-19 case, surgical mask and eye protection (e.g. goggles, face shield), gloves Where N95 respirators are used, York's Respiratory Protection Program must be followed.
+For example, users must be cleanshaven and fit-tested.

+and disposable coveralls must be used.
 Manufacturer instructions must be followed for donning and doffing PPE.
 When cleaning, it is important that disinfectants used are not sprayed onto surfaces.
 Instead, wipe surface down with a cloth soaked/saturated with an adequate disinfectant solution.
-Where N95 respirators are used, York's Respiratory Protection Program must be followed.
-For example, users must be clean- shaven and fit-tested.

-• For full effectiveness, allow enough contact time prior, as per the disinfectant Security Services Follow existing PPE protocols for responding to medical calls When caring for a sick individual or someone showing symptoms of illness wear disposable gloves, eye protection (goggles or face shield) and a surgical mask The individual suspected or confirmed to have COVID-19 should be instructed to wear a surgical mask An N95 respirator is not required.
+For full effectiveness, allow enough contact time prior, as per the disinfectant Security Services Follow existing PPE protocols for responding to medical calls When caring for a sick individual or someone showing symptoms of illness wear disposable gloves, eye protection (goggles or face shield) and a surgical mask The individual suspected or confirmed to have COVID-19 should be instructed to wear a surgical mask An N95 respirator is not required.
 N95 respirators are currently recommended only for specific procedures in health care settings or for other tasks where N95 respirators are required.
 Where N95 respirators are used, York's Respiratory Protection Program must be followed.
-For example, users must be clean- shaven and fit-tested.
+For example, users must be cleanshaven and fit-tested.